DrosophilaGenomeEvolution/TrEMOLO/README.md

 - `GENOME` : Assembly of the sample of interest (or mix of samples), fasta file.
 - `TE_DB`  : A **Multifasta** file containing the canonical sequence of transposable elements.
 You can add also copy sequences but results will be more complex to interpretate.
 - `REFERENCE` : Fasta file containing the reference genome of the species of interest.
 - `WORK_DIRECTORY` : Directory that will contain the output files.
-If the directory does not exist it will be created;  default value is *output*.
+If the directory does not exist it will be created;  default value is **TrEMOLO_OUTPUT**.
 - `SAMPLE` : File containing the reads used for the sample assembly.